 Bend Rugby finished the league season out with a 10-0 record in D3.
 14-3 record overall this season.
 Bend Rugby also took the Pacific Northwest division title after defeating the Boise Lions 70-12.
-Bend Rugby is now headed to Nationals in San Francisco were they beat the Old Gaels and took the North Pacific Coast Championship.
+Bend Rugby then moved on to the first round in Nationals in San Francisco were they beat the Old Gaels and took the North Pacific Coast Championship.
 Now May 18 we are headed to Fort Worth Texas in the second round of National Playoffs for the Western US, making Bend reach the Elite 8 in the United States.

 Bend Rugby Gear from World Rugby Shop: If your looking for Bend Rugby shirts, hats, hoodies and such things that are not on our website shop checkout this link below.
 Lots of good stuff.